 Some "Hot rod" SA-250s are still available - $1,495!

 We produced a run of SA-250 tonearms (9″, statically balanced, “S” shape with removable headshell) with our partners at Artisan audio.

-We have a small remaining stock of these SA-250s and are holding this inventory for sale with turntable packages.
+We have a small remaining stock of these Artisan-branded SA-250s, available.